 HomeStyle Home Loan vs. 203(K) Home Loan: Flexibility

-For homebuyers who care about flexibility, the 203(K) home loan tends to have more flexibility in the guidelines for borrowers to follow, but they are stricter when it comes to the guidelines for the property.
+For homebuyers who care about flexibility, the 203(K) home loan tends to have more flexibility in the guidelines for borrowers to follow.
+Still, they are stricter regarding the guidelines for the property.
 With these loans, borrowers are able to qualify with lower FICO scores and higher debt-to-income ratios.
 However, the property renovation must be a primary upgrade, and there are restrictions against luxury improvements.

 HomeStyle loans are a bit broader in scope: they cover primary, rental, and vacation properties.
-They are more difficult to get than a 203(K) loan, requiring a higher credit score and lower debt-to-income ratio.
+They are more challenging than a 203(K) loan, requiring a higher credit score and lower debt-to-income ratio.

-For many people, the best (and only) option is to choose the 203(K) renovation home loan.
-This is because buyers can qualify with a lower income, they have the ability to renovate condominiums, and they can qualify with a lower credit score.
+For many people, the best (and only) option is the 203(K) renovation home loan.
+This is because buyers can qualify with a lower income, renovate condominiums, and qualify with a lower credit score.

 Marimark Mortgage is based in Tampa, Florida and serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.